Phone: 845-279-5051, ext. 7542

 BENVENUTI A TUTTI QUANTI!

-I am pleased to be celebrating my 10th year at Brewster High School as the Italian teacher for all levels from Accelerated Italian to ECE Italian 201 through Westchester Community College.
-After graduating from Brewster High School in 2001 I received my Bachelors in Italian Language and Secondary Education from Pace University in 2005 and thereafter received a Masters in Italian Language and Literature at Iona College.
-Before returning to Brewster High School in 2009 as a new addition to the faculty I spent four years in different high schools around Westchester County.
-In the summer of 2009, while interviewing for my current position, I was also interviewing for a position in a private high school in Calabria, Italy where I was hoping to incur work experience abroad.
-After having been offered a position teaching English in Italy I chose to return home to BHS not knowing if this opportunity would ever present itself to return to my old high school as a teacher.
+I have been teaching at Brewster High School since 2009 as an Italian teacher for all levels, from Accelerated Italian to ECE Italian 201 through Westchester Community College.
+As an alumni of the graduating class of 2001 of Brewster High School, I went on to receive my Bachelors in Italian Language and Secondary Education from Pace University in 2005.
+Thereafter, I received a Masters in Italian Language and Literature at Iona College in 2008.
+Before returning to BHS as a teacher, I spent four years in different high schools around Westchester County.
+In the summer of 2009, while interviewing for my current position, I also interviewed for a position in a private high school in Calabria, Italy, where I was hoping to get experience working abroad.
+After having been offered a position to teach English in Italy, I chose to return home to accept the position, not knowing if an opportunity to work at my alma mater would ever present itself again.

-Through these ten years I have had the pleasure to work with so many of my past high school teachers and get to know so many inspiring individuals.
-Inspiration has also come from so many of my own students who have passed through my classroom.
+Through the years, I have had the pleasure of working with so many inspiring individuals.
+Inspiration has also come from many of my students who have passed through my classroom.
 In return, I continuously work to create an inviting and culturally exciting environment in my classroom so students will share the same passion for the Italian language and culture as I do.

-Two years ago I was happy to take on the position of Liaison of the Modern Language Department to help my colleagues spread the excitement of cultural diversity among our student body and community.
+As Liaison of the Modern Language Department, I enjoy leading our team of dedicated teachers in working towards planning cultural events, instilling culture in lessons and working towards giving students a strong foundation in their second language.
 I am always excited to speak with families about our language program and the possibilities of reaching fluency and working towards receiving the New York Seal of Biliteracy during senior year.

-In my years at Brewster I have shared so many “once in a lifetime” moments with both students and staff through the gift of travel.
+In my years at Brewster I have shared many “once in a lifetime” moments with both students and staff through the gift of travel.
 I continue to look to help students gain the confidence to put their language skills to use abroad.
-We have traveled many kilometers around both Italy and Spain and the best part was always witnessing the personal growth in so many of our community’s sons and daughters.
-As many people have heard me say before: Travel is one of the best gifts for our youth.
-It opens up their mind and transforms them into a Global Citizen.
+We have traveled many kilometers around both Italy and Spain and the best part was always witnessing the personal growth of so many of our community’s sons and daughters.
+As many people have heard me say before: travel is one of the best gifts for our youth.
+It opens up their minds and transforms them into global citizens.